kalhorghazal/EPJDS-LLM-Co-Authorship-Bias/README.md

 **Title:** "Exploring Biases in Large Language Models through Co-Authorship Analysis"

-**Authors:** Ghazal Kalhor, Sonal Yadav, Naima Noor, Noura Alroomi, Utkarsh Darbari, Shiza Ali and Afra Mashhadi
+**Authors:** Ghazal Kalhor, Shiza Ali and Afra Mashhadi

 **DOI:** ""

 If you use our data collection scripts and analysis code in your work, please cite our paper:

-Kalhor, G., Yadav, S., Noor, N., Alroomi, N., Darbari, U., Ali, S., & Mashhadi, A. (2024).
+Kalhor, G., Ali, S., & Mashhadi, A. (2024).
 Exploring biases in large language models through co-authorship analysis.
 Under revision at *EPJ Data Science*.

 # Directories